Khalid ibn al-Walid: Ancestry and early life

-Khalid's father was al-Walid ibn al-Mughira, an arbitrator of local disputes in Mecca in the Hejaz (western Arabia).
+Khalid's father was Al-Walid ibn al-Mughira, an arbitrator of local disputes in Mecca in the Hejaz (western Arabia).
 Al-Walid is identified by the historians Ibn Hisham (d.
 833), Ibn Durayd (d.
 837) and Ibn Habib (d.
 859) as the "derider" of the Islamic prophet Muhammad mentioned in the Meccan suras (chapters) of the Qur'an.
 He belonged to the Banu Makhzum, a leading clan of the Quraysh tribe and Mecca's pre-Islamic aristocracy.
 The Makhzum are credited for introducing Meccan commerce to foreign markets, particularly Yemen and Abyssinia (Ethiopia), and developed a reputation among the Quraysh for their intellect, nobility and wealth.
 Their prominence was owed to the leadership of Khalid's paternal grandfather al-Mughira ibn Abd Allah.
 Khalid's paternal uncle Hisham was known as the 'lord of Mecca' and the date of his death was used by the Quraysh as the start of their calendar.
 The historian Muhammad Abdulhayy Shaban describes Khalid as "a man of considerable standing" within his clan and Mecca in general.

 Khalid's mother was al-Asma bint al-Harith ibn Hazn, commonly known as Lubaba al-Sughra ('Lubaba the Younger', to distinguish her from her elder half-sister Lubaba al-Kubra) of the nomadic Banu Hilal tribe.
 Lubaba al-Sughra converted to Islam about c.
 622 and her paternal half-sister Maymuna became a wife of Muhammad.
-She was also half-sister of Asma bint Umais, who successively married to Ja'far ibn Abi Talib, Abu Bakr, and later Ali ibn Abi Talib.
+She was also half-sister of Asma bint Umais, who successively married Ja'far ibn Abi Talib, Abu Bakr, and later Ali ibn Abi Talib.
 Through his maternal relations, Khalid became highly familiarized with the Bedouin (nomadic Arab) lifestyle.
 Descriptions of Khalid’s appearance are rare, but some accounts claim he so closely resembled Umar in both looks and voice that people with poor eyesight often confused them.